Shakespeare in the Arb

 Shakespeare in the Arb is an annual event, presented in the open, in Nichols Arboretum.
-Nichols Arboretum is a 123-acre (49.7 hectares) heavily wooded park, with large landscape lawns surrounded by the woods, a river, and steep hills.
+Nichols Arboretum is a 123-acre (49.7 hectares) heavily wooded park, with large landscape lawns surrounded by woods, the Huron River, and steep hills.
 The plays are moving events, with both performers and audience moving from location to location within the park as the play progresses.
-At each location a segment of the play is performed.
-The plays begin in the early evening, and are put on near the summer solstice as no artificial lighting is used.
+At each location, a segment of the play is performed.
+The plays begin in the early evening, and are put on near the summer solstice, as no artificial lighting is used.

-The park is near to the University of Michigan, and downtown Ann Arbor Michigan.
+The park is near to the University of Michigan and downtown Ann Arbor.

 History

-Shakespeare in the Arb was founded in 2001 by Inger Schultz, and Kate Mendeloff.
-Mendeloff has been the artistic director since its inception.
+Shakespeare in the Arb was founded in 2001 by Inger Schultz and Kate Mendeloff.
+Mendeloff was the artistic director from its inception until her death in 2023.
+Carol Gray and Graham Atkin now serve as artistic and production directors.